amagura/zelda-battery/README.md

 A Legend of Zelda like health-bar battery meter for the command-line

 # Why?
-Because I wanted to be able to keep a constant tab on my laptop's power-level without having to look away from the command-line, thought it would be neat, and I _could_.
+Because I wanted to be able to keep a constant tab on my laptop's power-level without having to look away from the command-line, thought it would be neat thing to do, and I _could_.

 # Supported Platforms